InterDigitalInc/CompressAI-Vision/README.md

 - Split inference, which  includes an evaluation framework for compressing intermediate features produced in the context of split models.
 The software supports all thepipelines considered in the related MPEG  activity: "Feature Compression for Video Coding for Machines" (FCVCM).

+The figure below shows the split inference pipeline:

 <p align="center">
   <img src="docs/source/media/images/fcvcm-scope.png" alt="split model evaluation pipeline">